dywisor/roverlay/doc/rst/usage.rst

 data, status indicator functions and *PackageInfo* creation is called *BasicRepo*.
 It also implements a rather abstract sync function that calls subclass-specifc *_sync()*/*_nosync()* functions if available.
-*BasicRepo*s are used to realize *local repositories*.
+*BasicRepos* are used to realize *local repositories*.
 The other available repository types, *rsync*, *websync_repo* and *websync_pkglist* derive from *BasicRepo*.